chemgymrl/chemgymrl/docs/lesson_1_extract.md

     542.0762286860582

-So start by running the the code cell below you should see a series of graphs like these appear:
+So start by running the code cell below you should see a series of graphs like these appear:

 ![graph](../tutorial_figures/extraction-lesson-1/oil_and_water_0.png)